 VSCodium: 100% open source form of Visual Studio Code

-VSCodium is a fork of Microsoft’s Visual Studio Code.
+VSCodium is a clone of Microsoft’s Visual Studio Code.
 This project’s sole aim is to provide you with ready to use binaries without Microsoft’s telemetry code.

 This solves the problem where you want to use VS Code without the proprietary code from Microsoft but you are not comfortable with building it from the source.

-Since VSCodium is a fork of VS Code, it looks and functions exactly the same as VS Code.
+Since VSCodium is a clone of VS Code, it looks and functions exactly the same as VS Code.

 Here’s a screenshot of the first run of VS Code and VSCodium side by side in Ubuntu.
 Can you distinguish one from another?